Cacoalpano/Cacoalpano/README.md

 Here are some ideas to get you started:
 -->
 - 🔭 I’m currently working on VietNam
-- 🌱 I’m currently learning JAVA, Python, ReactJS, Flutter, Angular
+- 🌱 I’m currently coding JAVA, Python, ReactJS, Flutter, Angular
 - 👯 I’m looking to collaborate on ML
 - 🤔 I’m looking for help with https://github.com/Cacoalpano
 - 💬 Ask me about: JAVA, PYTHON, ANGULAR, REACT